 For the Dipping Sauce

-- ⅛ tsp la-yu (Japanese chili oil) (optional; store bought or make my Homemade La-yu)
+- la-yu (Japanese chili oil) (optional; ⅛ tsp per person; you can make my Homemade La-yu)

 Instructions

 - Gather all the ingredients.
-Tip: You can use a food processor to chop all the vegetables like Chef David Chang did in this podcast following my recipe.
+Tip: You can use a food processor to chop all the vegetables like Chef David Chang did when he followed my recipe in an episode of the podcast Recipe Club.

 To Drain the Tofu

-- Wrap the block of tofu with a paper towel and place it on a tray/plate.
+- Wrap 1 package extra firm tofu with a paper towel and place it on a tray/plate.
 Put another tray/plate on top of the tofu and press it down with a heavy object for roughly 30 minutes to 1 hour.
-(I pressed for 2 hours this time; my tofu block weighed 400 g before pressing and 355 g after.)
-If you're in a hurry, you can microwave the tofu without plastic wrap for 1½ minutes (at 1000 watts) and drain the water.
+(I pressed for 2 hours this time; my single tofu block weighed 400 g before pressing and 355 g after.)
+If you‘re in a hurry, you can microwave the tofu without plastic wrap for 1½ minutes (at 1000 watts) and drain the water.

 To Mix the Seasonings